matthewolckers/lis-tax-transfer/docs/description.md

 ## Details on the summary statistics

-In progress
-{: .label .label-yellow }

 ### Weighted mean

 We estimate the population mean of a variable by weighting the sample mean with weights provided in each household survey.
 The weights are calculated to match the sample with the population.

 ### Gini coefficient

 The Gini coefficient is a standardized measure of inequality which ranges from 0 to 1.
 Perfect equality has Gini coefficient of 0 and the most extreme level of inequality (where one person has everything and everyone else has nothing) has a Gini coefficient of 1.
+You can read more details on the Gini coefficient [here](https://en.wikipedia.org/wiki/Gini_coefficient).

 ### Concentration index

 The concentration index summarizes the distribution of a variable over households, ranked by household income.
 The index ranges from -1 to 1.
+For example, if were studying the distribution of taxes, the concentration index is equal to one if the household with the largest income paid all the taxes.
+The concentration index is -1 if the household with the smallest income paid all the taxes.

 ### Kakwani index

 The Kakwani index is the difference between the concentration index and the Gini index.
 The Kakwani index corrects the concentration index for the initial level of inequality.
+Intuitively, the Kakwani index measures the distance from proportionality.
+If the Kakwani index is equal to zero then the variable is distributed proportionally to income.

+The index ranges from −1−Gini to 1−Gini.
+For transfers, the lower the Kakwani index, the higher is the rate at which transfers fall as income rises.
+The transfer system redistributes from rich to poor when the index is negative.
+For taxes, the higher the Kakwani index, the higher is the rate at which tax rises as income rises.
+The tax system redistributes from rich to poor when this index is positive.